REALWorld Law

 Although the method of payment is subject to the parties’ agreement, the most typical scenario is that payment is made after completion of each milestone.

 Fixed-price contracts are common in Hungary, although other payment and calculation methods are also in use, including prime cost and cost plus fee arrangements.
-The contractor may become entitled to additional payment(s) if variations to the original technical specifications are requested by the employer.
+The contractor may become entitled to additional payment(s) if variations to the original technical specifications are requested by the employer.1

-To ensure that the funds earmarked for certain construction and building activities are used for the purposes specified in the construction contract, the Construction Act, requires the employment of a project fund manager for construction works exceeding the value of EUR5,382,000.
+To ensure that the funds earmarked for certain construction and building activities are used for the purposes specified in the construction contract, the Construction Act, requires the employment of a project fund manager for construction works exceeding the current value of EUR5,382,000.
 The most important aspect of ‘project fund management’ is that the funds to cover the costs of the construction works must be deposited into a separate account accessed exclusively by the project fund manager who is responsible for the distribution of these funds to the contractor and sub-contractors.
 Construction concessions and works awarded through public procurement are not subject to ‘project fund management’.

 Ireland